Skip to main content

 2. Import Data: Load the data into your newly created table

-Step 1: Create Table
+Step 1: Create table

 Create an empty table using the create command:

-bauplan table create --name <YOUR_TABLE_NAME> --search-uri 's3://your-bucket/*.parquet'
+bauplan table create <YOUR_TABLE_NAME> --search-uri 's3://your-bucket/*.parquet'

 This command will: